GiviMAD/rustpotter-worklet-demo/README.md

 ## Description

-A demo for [Rustpotter](https://github.com/GiviMAD/rustpotter) (an open source wake word spotter forged in rust) running in the browser.
+A demo for [Rustpotter](https://github.com/GiviMAD/rustpotter) (an open source wakeword spotter forged in rust) running in the browser.

 You can use it [here](https://givimad.github.io/rustpotter-worklet-demo/).